Colorectal Cancer

 Having the knowledge can empower a person and his family members to make significant life planning decisions including treatment options that may affect the overall disease outcome, prognosis and the future health status of himself and his family.

-What other important information should people under 50 be aware of with regards to colorectal cancer?
+What other important information should people under 50 be aware of with regard to colorectal cancer?

 Most people, and even some physicians, hold the belief that colorectal cancer only develops in people below the age of 50.
 This low index of suspicion often leads to a delay in consulting a doctor and a possible delay in diagnosis.